daniel-allington/fitzKhayyam/_stanzas/ed-1872-stanza-38.md

 layout: stanza
 edition: 1872
 stanza: 38
-v1: Listen--a moment listen!--Of the same
+v1: "Listen--a moment listen!--Of the same"
-v2: Poor Earth from which that Human Whisper came
+v2: "Poor Earth from which that Human Whisper came"
-v3: The luckless Mould in which Mankind was cast
+v3: "The luckless Mould in which Mankind was cast"
-v4: They did compose, and call'd him by the name.
+v4: "They did compose, and call'd him by the name."
 ---